mrmdlab/Segmenthor/README.md

 ## todo

 ### IMPORTANT
+- bugfix: when undo, the mask may not be the same as before
+- when verification fails, display a big msg in screen rather than generate a file
 - CLI to adjust all images in the BIDS folder
 - Shift+ArrowKey to adjust brightness for the current slice
 - feature: new mode ADJUST